 Cher believes that if Obedience is not fun for your dog, they won’t want to keep doing it.
 Make Obedience fun and you will both be happy in the competition ring!.

 Jan has spent most of her life starting young horses for the show ring.
-She has owned Greater Swiss Mountain Dogs for 15 years and her dog, Scopey, is the first and only Swissy to earn a MACH.
+She has owned Greater Swiss Mountain Dogs for 15 years and her dog, Scopey, was the first Swissy to earn a MACH.
 She trains her dogs with lots of body awareness skills and use of their hindquarter just as she would start a young horse.
 She competes with her Swissies in drafting,obedience,rally,agility and conformation.